Bobface/aurad-utils/README.md

-# Utility scripts for AuraD
+# Utility scripts for IdexD

-For more information about AURA Staking see also [auraview.net](https://auraview.net)
+For more information about IDEX Staking see also [auraview.net](https://auraview.net)

 ## Requirements
 Ubuntu machine with `python3` and `git` installed.